koenpunt/InbeaconSdk-android/documentation/using-the-sdk.md

 # Using the SDK
 ## InbeaconManager class

-This is the main manager class that does all the heavy lifting.
-Notice that the inbeaconApplication class handles all initialisations of the InbeaconManagerclass.
+This is the main class that you communicate with.

 ### initialize()
 Initialize the SDK with your credentials.
-This will create a singleton instance that is always accessible using `InbeaconManager.getSharedInstance()`
+This will create a singleton instance and starts the SDK.
+Always call initialize from the Application class.

 ```java
 static InbeaconManagerInterface initialize(Context context, String clientId, String clientSecret)
 ```
 Initialize the SDK with your clientID and clientSecret.
 These credentials are used for communication with the server.
-You can find your client-ID and client-Secret in your [account overview](http://console.inbeacon.nl/accmgr)
+You can find your client-ID and client-Secret in your [account overview](https://console.inbeacon.nl/account)

 >Example:
 >Initialize the SDK in your Appliction object in the `onCreate` method as follows: